johnshizhu/Brain-Tumor_Segmentation-ECE542-Project/README.md

 - nibabel

 ## Dataset Citations
-Many thanks to the University of Pennsylvania Perelman School of Medicine for making this data public.
+Thanks to the University of Pennsylvania Perelman School of Medicine for making this data public.

 [1] B. H. Menze, A. Jakab, S. Bauer, J. Kalpathy-Cramer, K. Farahani, J. Kirby, et al. "The Multimodal Brain Tumor Image Segmentation Benchmark (BRATS)", IEEE Transactions on Medical Imaging 34(10), 1993-2024 (2015) DOI: 10.1109/TMI.2014.2377694 (opens in a new window)